ViacheslavMezentsev/TSP/README.md

 - a City is a gene
 - a Tour is an individual

-The code does not (yet?) support command line parameters.
 The following configuration options are located inside the Env static class in Program.cs:

 **mutRate** should be a low value (1%-3%).
 How likely a single gene is to be mutated.